 Here is the biggie, and a word of warning to all those seeking to maximise their new product development.

 Most companies simply have far too many ‘development projects’ on the go at the same time.
 Resources are spread, and their portfolio is out of balance – not only are there too many projects, but they are the wrong mix.

 Cooper’s suggestion to alleviate this problem is to develop a funnel mechanism.
 Start with lots of ideas, and put them through the paces.
 Set up gates and tests to see which ones are going to add most to the company.

 The overarching theme of these points is agility.
 Anything that involves too much bureaucracy, time wasting, and the dreaded ‘make work’ activities, needs to be changed.

-Scoping: An assessment of the possible benefits of the project.
+Scoping: assessment of the possible benefits of the project.

-Build Business Case: This is part of the critical ‘due diligence’ we highlighted earlier.
-This is about evaluating the business feasibility, leading to: product and project definition; project justification; and project plan.
+Build business case: a crucial part of the due diligence we mentioned earlier—this is about evaluating the business feasibility, leading to product and project definition, project justification and project plan.

-Development: Design and development, and operations understood, the market launch is developed.
-Testing is outlined.
+Development: design and development is carried out, operations are defined, the market launch is established, and testing is outlined.

 Within the right framework, “the project team begins to operate like a startup company – it takes initiatives and risks, and develops an independent agenda.”